-Authority for Requirement: DNR Construction Permits See Table Above
+Authority for Requirement: DNR Construction Permits

 The temperature and flowrate are intended to be representative and characteristic of the design of the permitted emission point.
 The Department recognizes that the temperature and flow rate may vary with changes in the process and ambient conditions.
-If it is determined that any of the emission point characteristics above are different than the values stated, the owner or operator shall submit a request either by electronic mail or written correspondence to the Department within thirty (30) days of the discovery to determine if a permit amendment is required, or submit a permit application requesting to amend the permit.
+If it is determined that either the temperature or flowrate above are different than the values stated, the owner or operator shall submit a request to the Department within thirty (30) days of the discovery to determine if a permit amendment is required or submit a permit application requesting to amend the permit.